Chanda Singh Wala

 Chanda Singh Wala is a village in Kasur District in the Punjab province of Pakistan.
-Word 'wala' means 'of' in English.
+The word 'wala' means 'of' in English.
 It is located at 31°5'0N 74°37'0E with an altitude of 195 metres (643 feet).
-It is said that Before the Partition it was a Sikh Village But During the 1947 Partition They Migrated to East Punjab India.
+It is said that before the Partition it was a Sikh-majority village, but after the 1947 Partition the Sikhs migrated to East Punjab in India.